Industrial Culture Handbook

 RE/Search No. 6/7: Industrial Culture Handbook from RE/Search Publications, 1983 is a book about industrial music and performance art edited by V. Vale and Andrea Juno.
-It features interviews and articles with Throbbing Gristle, Mark Pauline, Cabaret Voltaire, NON, Monte Cazazza, Sordide Sentimental, SPK, Z'EV, Johanna Went and R&N. The book was re-released in 2006 in a new hardback edition.
+It features interviews and articles with Throbbing Gristle, Mark Pauline, Cabaret Voltaire, NON, Monte Cazazza, Sordide Sentimental, SPK, Z'EV, Johanna Went and Rhythm & Noise.
+The book was re-released in 2006 in a new hardback edition.

+In his study on Throbbing Gristle's third album, Drew Daniel points out that the Handbook included extensive reference sections, which allowed the devotees to absorb the history of the bands and "the network of industrial music and noise radiating outwards of it."